Battle of Stężarzyce

 The Battle of Stężarzyce or Attack of Stężarzyce took place between the Ukrainian Insurgent Army and the Home Army in the Volyn Oblast, in Stężarycze, It took place on February 20, 1944.

 Prelude

-On February 11, 1944, the assault group of the "Osnowa" Group of the 27th Volhynian Home Army Division commanded by Lieutenant Sylwester Brokowski "Bogoria" from Sieliska intended to drive out the UPA militias from Stężarzyce, from whose direction another attack on Polish centers was expected.
-Before the attack on the village took place, it was completely deserted, because the UPA noticed the approaching Polish unit.
-One UPA member was shot dead.
+On February 11, 1944, a Polish assault group from the “Osnowa” Group of the 27th Volhynian Home Army Division, commanded by Lieutenant Sylwester Brokowski “Bogoria,” planned an attack on Stężarzyce to remove UPA forces from the village, as another attack on nearby Polish settlements was expected from this area.
+However, the UPA detected the approaching Polish unit, and the village was abandoned before the assault.
+One UPA member was killed.

-A few days later, the UPA returned to the village, which was an important base for them, and built a system of defensive fortifications.
+Several days later, UPA forces returned to Stężarzyce, which served as an important base, and established defensive fortifications there.